Registering your Co-operative

 A co-operative is a distinct form of enterprise that provides services and/or products to its members.
 Profits, known as surpluses in a co-operative, are divided among members in relation to the amount of the business each member did with the co-operative.

 Before you decide to register a co-operative you need to have a formation meeting to decide on common purpose and agree to register a co-operative.
 At the formation meeting the members have to decide on the form and type of co-operative.
-There must be at least five natural persons, two juristic persons or a combination of any five persons in order to form a primary co-operative.
-Co-operatives have certain principles, and are expected to include certain values in all the work that it undertakes.
+There must be at least five natural persons or two juristic persons or a combination of any five persons in order to form a primary co-operative.
+Co-operatives have certain principles and are expected to include certain values in all their work that they undertake.
 Click on the links below for further detail:

 - Formation meeting

 - Values and Principles

 - Forms of co-operatives